 For three professors, five undergraduate and four graduate students, the summer of 2016 was one which they will never forget, and which was enabled by sponsorship from CHS Foundation’s fund for Agribusiness Globalization Education Program.
 The study abroad group had the opportunity to attend the International Food and Agribusiness Management Association (IFAMA) conference in Aarhus, Denmark from June 19-23.
-The students competed as three teams in the case competition along with 23 other teams from across the globe, including teams from Argentina (2), Australia, Canada (2), China (2), Germany, Qatar, India, Italy, the Netherlands, South Africa (3) and ‘world’, as well as 6 teams from US Universities.
+The students competed as three teams in the case competition along with 23 other teams from across the globe, including teams from Argentina (2), Australia, Canada (2), China (2), Germany, Qatar, India, Italy, the Netherlands, South Africa (3) and ‘world’, as well as six teams from U.S. universities.
 For more information on the case competition and the participating teams, follow this link.
 Mr. Tim Meyer coached the teams prior to their departure and accompanied the group on the study abroad.
 Mr. Meyer had coached and accompanied a previous group of students to the IFAMA conference in South Africa in 2014.

 The students were required to read academic articles showcasing the countries they would be traveling to and through.
 Dr. van der Sluis, one of the accompanying faculty members, described the articles as “[essential] for students to learn about the history, and the impacts history has made.”
 Dr.’s Evert van der Sluis and Nicole Klein lead these discussions on articles that ranged from information about WWII, to more current events such as Brexit.

 One of the most unique experiences the group got to partake in was “Dinner with the Deans.”
 The Deans of Aarhus University invited the small group of students and faculty over to their homes for dinner.
 This was an opportunity for students to experience another culture in a personal, hands-on setting.